Author Archives: saltandserenity

 Instructions

-• In a large bowl and hand mixer or stand mixer fitted with paddle attachment, cream butter, and granulated sugar for 2-3 minutes, Scrape down sides of bowl.
+• In a large bowl and hand mixer or stand mixer fitted with paddle attachment, cream room temperature butter, and granulated sugar for 2-3 minutes, Scrape down sides of bowl.
 Add egg, egg yolk and vanilla and mix until well incorporated.
 Scrape down sides of bowl.

 • Using a #30 cookie scoop (about 2 tablespoons), scoop a ball of dough and pack it in well with your fingers to level out the top.
 Before releasing dough from scoop, stuff one caramel into the center of dough ball, pushing well, to bury it in the center of the dough.
 Release dough ball onto a parchment lined baking sheet, and continue until all the dough is scooped.